jremillard/osm-import-toolkit/README.md

 OSM Preparation
 ------------------

-Sometimes it is easier to fix errors in the existing OSM data, rather than having very complicated conflation logic.
-These scripts run QA checks for some common OSM errors that could otherwise complicate conflation processing.
+Sometimes it is easier to fix errors and idiosyncrasies in the existing OSM data, rather than having very complicated conflation logic.
+These scripts run QA checks for some common OSM errors that could otherwise complicate the conflation processing.

-They all require a osm2pgsql PostGIS database, ogr2ogr, and ogr2osm.
+They all require an osm2pgsql PostGIS database, ogr2ogr, and ogr2osm.

  - prep/findaerowwaywithnobuildings.py - Find all aeroway=terminal areas